circlewithamole/circlewithamole/README.md

  things you gotta know when you interact with me:

-1. I’m awkward in chats.
+- I’m awkward in chats.
 I’m most confident talking to people I’m close with, and I can get really quiet sometimes.
 If I go silent, don’t worry—I don’t mind if you do the same

-2. I’m a professional name-forgetter, so if I don’t know you well, I might forget your name
+- I’m a professional name-forgetter, so if I don’t know you well, I might forget your name

-4. On PonyTown, feel free to interact or c + h with me!
+-  On PonyTown, feel free to interact or c + h with me!
 Cuddling with people is fun, so don’t be shy! :D

-5. If ur gonna make a joke I’d suggest you keep it appropriate because i’m a minor.
+- If ur gonna make a joke I’d suggest you keep it appropriate because i’m a minor.
 And honestly, it’s just common sense not to be weird with people you don’t know

-6. I might not respond to texts right away.
+- I might not respond to texts right away.
 If I’m off-tab or busy, whispering me is the best way to get my attention

-7. My humor is weird (and sometimes bad) if I make a joke that doesn’t land, just pretend it did /j
+- My humor is weird (and sometimes bad) if I make a joke that doesn’t land, just pretend it did /j

-8. I’m not great at small talk, if I respond dryly or don’t say much, it’s not because I don’t like you I just don’t always know what to say
+- I’m not great at small talk, if I respond dryly or don’t say much, it’s not because I don’t like you I just don’t always know what to say

-9.If I don’t care about something, my reaction might be underwhelming.
+- If I don’t care about something, my reaction might be underwhelming.
 Please don’t take it personally!

-10. If I seem to ignore a message, I probably missed it or didn’t know how to respond.
+- If I seem to ignore a message, I probably missed it or didn’t know how to respond.
 Feel free to poke me about it! :<

-11. Don’t push me to do things.
+- Don’t push me to do things.
 I have my own boundaries, and I wont hesitate to block you if you cross them.

-12. I can’t multitask conversations.
+- I can’t multitask conversations.
 If I’m talking to someone else, just wait until I’m done

-13. I don’t allow copying my ponies, but it’s fine to take inspiration :-)
+- I don’t allow copying my ponies, but it’s fine to take inspiration :-)

-14. I usually check out other people's pages and sometimes sign there.
+- I usually check out other people's pages and sometimes sign there.
 If you notice a small doodle on your gimmis, you'll know who it is (just kidding, maybe o_o)